r-rayns/inky_uk_energy/README.md

 2. If you have [Poetry](https://python-poetry.org/) installed, run `poetry install` to install the dependencies.
 If you do not have Poetry installed, you can install dependencies by creating a new Python virtual environment and running `pip install -r requirements.txt`.
-3. From the project root run; `poetry run python3 src/app.py` or if you are not using Poetry; `python3 src/app.py`.
+3. From the project root run; `poetry run python3 -m src.app` or if you are not using Poetry; `python3 -m src.app`.
 4. A png image will be created in the root of the project directory called "energy_data.png".
 5. The image is updated every 15 minutes from the start of the hour.
 6. If you are using the `--server` flag, the image will be hosted at http://localhost:9000/energy_data.png.